Kingili22/Fabric-Mods-for-Hypixel-SMPs/readme.md

 ![image](https://user-images.githubusercontent.com/75387946/118344082-1c9bf400-b4f2-11eb-93af-83e48be7663b.png)

 Click on the Build Artifacts which downloads a ZIP file with the version of sodium thats compatible with EBE and other mods!
+Please use the version of the mod that does not have any extra text after its name.

+**Now that the latest sodium is installed**, please follow these same steps, but for another mod called [Indium](https://github.com/comp500/Indium/actions)